TSalamatin/Tech-Blog/README.md

 ## Description

-In this application, I demonstate the capability of using Sequelize, APIs, and Express-Handlebars.
+In this application, I have created a simple forum using Node.JS and MySQL.
+The forum has the capibility of displaying posts, and posts' comments when selected.
+To post your own content, you must make an account through the application, which will be stored on a MySQL database.
+It will also give a session cookie so the user may return to the forum still logged in, for the near future, then will be logged out.

 ## Table of Contents